 2001 South Lincoln Ave., Room 2271G

 The University of Illinois is in Urbana-Champaign, a community of 100,000 people located 140 miles south of Chicago.
 It is served by airports in Champaign, Chicago, Indianapolis, and St. Louis, 3 interstate highways, bus, and rail.
 The twin cities and university make a pleasant community with easy access to all areas and facilities.
 The university has 45,000 students and more than 11,000 faculty and staff members.
 It is known for its high-quality academic programs and its exceptional resources and facilities.
 It is the first university to have established a division of student disability resources.
 The university library has the largest collection of any public university and ranks third among all U.S. academic libraries.
 The university also has outstanding cultural and sports facilities and activities.

 The College of Veterinary Medicine is located at the south edge of the campus.
-In addition to 500 students, the college has about 100 graduate students plus a full complement of residents and interns.
+In addition to over 500 veterinary students, the college has about 100 graduate students plus a full complement of residents and interns.
 There are more than 100 full-time faculty with research interests in a variety of biomedical sciences and clinical areas.
 This research activity offers a broad variety of experiences for students.
 The college also offers students a dynamic, integrated core-elective curriculum to prepare for careers in almost any area of the profession.

 For specific application information (availability, deadlines, fees, and VMCAS participation), please refer to our website: http://vetmed.illinois.edu/education/doctor-veterinary-medicine-degree/admissions